 According to the Burra charter places that are likely to be of significance are, "those which help an understanding of the past or enrich the present, and which will be of value to future generations".
 Breck Hill evokes a strong sense of place, giving heritage value to the local and wider community.

-The original railway tunnel brickwork on the Woodthorpe Drive boundary of the park will be inspected and appropriate repairs carried out, in order to preserve this landscape heritage, working with our partners at Nottinghamshire County Council Highways (VIA E.Mids).
+The original railway tunnel brickwork on the Woodthorpe Drive boundary of the park will be inspected and appropriate repairs carried out in order to preserve this landscape heritage.